A man signing a contract

 • Business Receiver

-A business receiver in Orange County can be assigned by the court to oversee troubled companies during disputes, defaults, or insolvency.
-FedReceiver protects business assets, restores operational integrity, and ensures compliance with court directives.
+An Orange County business receiver may be assigned to guide troubled companies through disputes, defaults, or insolvency.
+FedReceiver safeguards assets, restores operational discipline, and ensures compliance with court orders.

 • Partition Referee